gggliuye/VIO/docs/PaperRead/subjects.rst

 * miss match.
 * sensor noise.

-|chrown|  `An accurate closed-form estimate of ICP's covariance 2007 <https://ieeexplore.ieee.org/document/4209579>`_.
+|thumbs|  `An accurate closed-form estimate of ICP's covariance 2007 <https://ieeexplore.ieee.org/document/4209579>`_.
 Use hessien matrix as the estimation of the covariance (but this method in some cases greatly over-estimates thte true covariance):

 .. math::